plausible/website/_posts/2020-07-30-how-we-bootstrapped-our-startup-from-400-to-2-750-mrr-in-135-days-without-ads.md

 ### Hacker News 43.6K

-The first blog post I published since joining Plausible as a co-founder was "[Why you should stop using Google Analytics on your website](https://plausible.io/blog/remove-google-analytics)" and that went well across the different communities.
-Our more recent post on ways to [fund open source projects](https://plausible.io/blog/open-source-funding) has done just as well.

-We got lucky that after we submitted the posts to Hacker News ourselves, the community there picked them up, upvoted them and started a discussion.
+We got lucky that couple of the blog posts that we submitted to Hacker News ourselves picked up by the community, upvoted and discussed.
 They could have just as well been completely forgotten with no upvotes in the first few minutes.

 Sometimes you need a bit of luck.
 The first post and the fact that we got so much discussion and so many visitors from Hacker News helped kick-start our growth.

 So the lesson is to publish the best stuff that you can and give yourself a chance to get a lucky break by submitting and sharing it with relevant communities.
 You cannot simply publish and wait for people to come and find you.
 Go out there and find them.